-A West Virginia jury this week will consider whether a hospital negligently performed a background check on a orthopedic doctor who is the defendant in an incredible 120 medical malpractice lawsuits.
-Plaintiffs’medical malpractice lawyers contend that the hospital was not reasonable in failing to properly verify the doctor was fit to practice medicine.
+A West Virginia jury this week will consider whether a hospital negligently performed a background check on an orthopedic doctor who is the defendant in an incredible 120 medical malpractice lawsuits.
+The plaintiffs’ medical malpractice lawyers contend that the hospital was not reasonable in failing to properly verify that the doctor was fit to practice medicine.

 I do not have a strong opinion on this issue.
 Obviously, 120 defendants need a deep pocket.
-This hospital is owned by Charleston Area Medical Center, which is a deep pocket.
-The defendant has stopped practicing medicine, has changed his name and moved out of the state.
-I doubt that he has insurance although the article I read did not speak to this issue.
+Charleston Area Medical Center owns this hospital and has deep pockets.
+The defendant stopped practicing medicine, changed his name, and moved out of the state.
+I doubt that he has insurance, although the article I read did not speak to this issue.

 I’ll report back on how the jury verdict in this case.